 On-going sexual misconduct prevention education is part of the University experience at LMU.
-Students are required to complete prevention training online prior to starting Educational programming for students also occurs throughout the academic year in a variety of formats and locations.
+Students are required to complete prevention training online prior to starting educational programming for students also occurs throughout the academic year in a variety of formats and locations.

-The Human Resources department presents annual training/educational sessions for all employees.
+The University provides annual training/educational sessions for all employees.